robert-chiniquy/kami.github.com/_source/_posts/2013-06-18-visualizing-cassandra-nodetool-cfhistograms-output-using-a-histogram.md

 [Apache Cassandra][2] includes a lot of functionality and tools which provide good visibility into your cluster health and performance.

-A lot of this performance and health related is exposed over the [JMX interface][4] and through the [nodetool][5] command line tool. nodetool is a simple wrapper around JMX interface which allows you to access some of the most commonly used attributes through a simple command line interface.
+A lot of this performance and health related metrics are exposed over the [JMX interface][4] and through the [nodetool][5] command line tool. nodetool is a simple wrapper around JMX interface which allows you to access some of the most commonly used attributes through a simple command line interface.